left-no-crumbz/iman-gui/README.md

 - Make new reservations by providing the required details, such as check-in/check-out dates, room selection, and mode of payment.
 - Edit or cancel existing reservations by searching for the reservation ID and modifying the relevant fields.

-## 🤝 Contributing

-Contributions to this project are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## 📝 License

 This project is licensed under the [MIT License](LICENSE).